Single Resolution Mechanism: Functioning

 The SRM allows for troubled banks operating under the SSM (as well as other cross border groups) to be restructured with a variety of tools including bailout funds from the centralized SRF, valued at at least 1% of covered deposits of all credit institutions authorised in all the participating member states (estimated to be around 55 billion euros), which would be filled with contributions by participating banks during an eight-year establishment phase.
 This would help to alleviate the impact of failing banks on the sovereign debt of individual states.
 The SRM also handles the winding down of non-viable banks.
 The Single Resolution Board is directly responsible for the resolution of significant banks under ECB supervision, as well as other cross border groups, while national authorities will take the lead in smaller banks.

 Like the SSM, the SRM Regulation will cover all banks in the eurozone, with other states eligible to join.
 The text of the Regulation approved by the European Parliament stipulates that all states participating in the SSM, including those non-eurozone states with a "close cooperation" agreement, will automatically be participants in the SRM.
-As of 2023, this includes all 20 eurozone states, as well as Bulgaria which has a close cooperation agreement.
+As of 2026, this includes all 21 eurozone states.

 The Single Resolution Board (SRB) was established in 2014 by Regulation (EU) No 806/2014 on the Single Resolution Mechanism (SRM Regulation) and began work on 1 January 2015.
 It became fully responsible for resolution on 1 January 2016 and was henceforth the resolution authority for around 143 significant banking groups as well as any cross border banking group established within participating Member States.